 11.5 Assignment.
 Neither this Agreement nor any right or duty under this Agreement may be transferred, assigned or delegated by either Party, by operation of applicable Laws or otherwise, without the prior written consent of other Party, and any attempted transfer, assignment or delegation without such consent will be void and without effect.
 Notwithstanding the foregoing, either Party may assign its rights and obligations hereunder in connection with a merger, reorganization, consolidation, or sale of all or substantially all of its assets.
 Subject to the foregoing, this Agreement will be binding upon, and will inure to the benefit of, the Parties and their respective representatives, heirs, administrators, successors and permitted assigns.

 11.6 Amendments and Waivers.
-No modification, addition or deletion, or waiver of any rights under this Agreement will be binding on a Party unless in writing and signed by a duly authorized representative of each Party.
+Tango reserves the right to change the terms of this Agreement from time to time, with or without notice to you.
+If you continue to use the Services, you consent to the new terms of the Agreement.
+Any changes to this Agreement will become effective on the “Effective Date” indicated above.
+If you continue to use the Services after such date, you consent to the new terms of the Agreement.
 No failure or delay (in whole or in part) on the part of a Party to exercise any right or remedy hereunder will operate as a waiver thereof or effect any other right or remedy.
 All rights and remedies hereunder are cumulative and are not exclusive of any other rights or remedies provided hereunder or by applicable Laws.
 The waiver of one breach or default or any delay in exercising any rights will not constitute a waiver of any subsequent breach or default.